ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 **Theorem:** There is a unique simple tree fitting an additive matrix.
 **Simple Tree:** Tree with no nodes of degree 2 (as in diagram above).
 If we had a node of degree two, we would simply join its two neighbours with the sum of the distances to those neighbours, and get rid of our original node.

 **Additive Matrix:** Distance matrix such that there exists an unrooted tree fitting it.
+When a zero matrix of the same order is added to it, then  the addition will be the same as matrix we started with.
+I.e.

 **Distance Matrix:** Matrix of species containing $D_{i,j} = \mathrm{number~of~differing~symbols~between~i-th~and~j-th~species}$.